6 Cargo Loading & Unloading Safety Tips for Truck DriversApril 24, 2023

 6 Safety Tips for Properly Loading & Unloading 18-Wheelers

-Given that loading docks are busy places where people, cargo, heavy machinery, and big rigs are constantly in motion, it’s clear that these sites can be riddled with hidden dangers.
-That’s why it’s essential for everyone in these areas — from truck drivers to warehouse staff and loading dock workers — to prioritize safety.
+Loading docks are busy places where people, cargo, heavy machinery, and big rigs are constantly in motion.
+That can create all sorts of obvious and hidden dangers.
+And it’s the ready why everyone in these areas — from truck drivers to warehouse staff and loading dock workers — should prioritize safety.

-Here are some of the best ways to do that and minimize the risk of cargo loading and unloading accidents and injuries.
+To do that, here are some of the best ways to minimize the risk of cargo loading and unloading accidents and injuries.

-18-wheelers should be completely stopped, with parking brakes activated, before anything cargo is loaded or unloaded from trucks.
+18-wheelers should be brought to a complete stop, with parking brakes properly activated, before cargo is loaded onto or unloaded off of trucks.
 Trailer restraint systems and wheel choking systems can be used to prevent trailer creep and stop drivers from taking off before trailers have been fully loaded or unloaded.

 A dock leveler closes the gap between a loading dock and a trailer that are different heights.
 In fact, because the height of trailers can change, moving up as cargo is unloaded (and weight is reduced) or down as more cargo is loaded onto trucks (and they get heavier), dock levelers can keep trailers stable and at the same height as these weight fluctuations occur.

-Keep in mind that hydraulic dock levelers can be safer to use than their mechanical counterparts, which create their own injury risks while coming with higher failure rates.
+Keep in mind that hydraulic dock levelers can be safer to use than their mechanical counterparts, which create their own injury risks and tend to have higher failure rates.

 Along with dock levelers, using other safety equipment — like conveyor belts, bumpers, and well-placed mirrors — can also help cut down the risk of loading dock accidents and injuries.

-Any liquids on loading dock floors can mean slip and falls, as well as serious injuries.
+Any liquids on loading dock floors can mean slips, falls, and severe injuries.
 So, report any spillage to the foreman or manager at the loading dock so that these can be cleaned ASAP.